Antman295/SBA_308/README.md

 # SBA_308
 ## Project Description:
-This utilizes JavaScripts concent to format data from arrays with object.
+This project utilizes JavaScript concepts to format data from arrays with object.
 This must be done by completing the following objectives:

 **JavaScript Requirements:**
 1. Employ basic JavaScript syntax accurately.